MicrosoftDocs/azure-devops-docs/docs/pipelines/migrate/from-classic-pipelines.md

 ## Create a new YAML pipeline

-Add a sample YAML pipeline for your code.
-You will update this YAML pipeline file later with your exported code from the Classic  interface editor.
+Before you get started, it is helpful to have a sample YAML pipeline file in your code.
+You'll update this YAML pipeline file later with your exported code from the Classic interface editor.

 1. Sign in to your Azure DevOps organization and navigate to your project.

 1. In your project, navigate to the Pipelines page.
 Then choose the action to create a new pipeline.

-1. Walk through the steps of the wizard by first selecting GitHub or Azure Repos as the location of your source code.
+1. Select GitHub or Azure Repos as the location of your source code.

 1. When the list of repositories appears, select your desired repository.